CaptainRich/Aliens/README.md

 ## Setup

-*To use this program, activate the 'virtual environmnent' "AlienEnv".
+*To use this program, activate the 'virtual environment' "AlienEnv".

 ## Environment
 A virtual environment is created so that the installation of PyGame remains